objectiv/objectiv.io/blog/2022-07-21 Release Google BigQuery.md

 <!--truncate-->

 ## An example: A retention matrix directly on BigQuery
-We’ll use the [retention matrix model][retention-matrix-blog] from the [open model hub][open-model-hub] as an example.
+We’ll use the [retention matrix model](./2022-06-24%20Release%20Retention%20Matrix%20model.md) from the [open model hub][open-model-hub] as an example.
 To run this model directly on the full dataset in BigQuery, simply call modelhub’s [retention_matrix][retention-matrix-docs] operation, and choose the desired timeframe (daily, weekly, monthly, or yearly):

 ```python
 retention_matrix = modelhub.aggregate.retention_matrix(